kubernetes-sigs/image-builder/README.md

 ## Roadmap

 - [x] Centralize the various image builders into this repository
-- [ ] Create a binary that simplifies the consumption of image-builder
 - [ ] Create a versioning policy
 - [ ] Automate the building of images
 - [ ] Publish images off master to facilitate E2E testing and the removal of `k/k/cluster`